-Microfluidic white paper - A guide to Organs-on-Chips technology
+Microfluidic white paper - A review of Organ on Chip Technology

 What are Organs-on-Chips (OoC)?
 How are they built?
 What are the single- and multi-OoC models currently available?
 What are the most common applications?
-In this expertise white paper, we provide a comprehensive review about Organs-on-Chips technology.
+In this expert white paper, we provide a comprehensive review of Organ on Chip technology.

 Download the white paper

 * Required field.

 “We have a collaboration with Fluigent in an ANR with UTC where we want to parallelize organ-on-a-chip systems in order to test different drugs or different concentrations of drugs.”

 Nathalie Maubon | CEO HCS Pharma